PRESS+ REVIEW

 — gregory lynn, prince charles cinema

-Point of Change is a quirky, powerful and unique film that spoke strongly to our audience.
+Point of Change is a powerful and unique film that spoke strongly to our audience.

 An adventure through surfing history which also carries a universal message which reasonates well after you've seen it.